Excel Sparklines (Table of Contents)

-- Column: The column sparkline is a column chart which represents values by showing magnitude along it.
+- Column: The column sparkline is a column chart that represents values by showing magnitude along with it.

-- Win/Loss: The win/loss sparkline type is similar to the column chart, but it does not show a magnitude of the data associated with it.
-It is used in cases where it represents the output in positive or negative form, which helps the user to compare the results.
+- Win/Loss: The win/loss sparkline type is similar to the column chart, but it does not show the magnitude of the data associated with it.
+It is used in cases where it represents the output positively or negatively, which helps the user compare the results.

 How to Create a Sparklines in Excel?

-Sparklines in excel is very simple and easy to create.
+Sparklines in excel are very simple and easy to create.
 Let’s understand the working of creating Sparklines in Excel with some examples.